 What to report

 According to OHSA subsection 52 (1), if a person is disabled from performing his or her usual work or requires medical attention because of an incident of workplace violence that does not result in a critical injury or fatality, health care employers must provide written notification to the JHSC/HSR and trade union, if any, within four days.
-The Ministry of Labour, Training and Skills Development may also need to be notified if a ministry inspector requires it.
+The Ministry of Labour, Immigration, Training and Skills Development may also need to be notified if a ministry inspector requires it.

 Learn more about requirements to report workplace incidents.